 If we wouldn’t get excommunicated either from the Church of Science or the Academy of Belief, would we ask, “Is science a proper way to worship God?”
 If we wouldn’t be declared a heretic, would our church permit us to grant truth to all of science’s glory?

 In the twenty-first century, an alert and dispassionate science should be able to admit that physics requires a metaphysical assumption about the way the universe works.
 Logic is a faith in its own, and believing in a universe that can be completely explained by logic requires a spiritual leap and even a certain blindness, especially after Kurt Gödel proved the limits of logic.
-On the other side of the limitations of reason, lies its inexplicably unreasonable efficacy in explaining the world (as Eugene Wigner noted in 1960), the crazy serendipity of, for instance, Planck’s Constant.
+On the other side of the limitations of reason lies the inexplicably unreasonable efficacy of mathematics in explaining the world (as Eugene Wigner noted in 1960), the crazy serendipity of, for instance, Planck’s Constant.

 At the same time, to just say science explains what it can and let God be responsible for the rest – let God take the hindmost – is a losing gambit.
 It protects apparently shrinking territory.